BadDNA/seqcap/phylo/README.markdown

         >>> python bootstrap_concat_alignments --input-file /some/file.align --output-dir /some/out/dir --input-file-format nexus --output-file-format phylip --bootstrap-reps 500

-    Detailed information about the command line arguements may be obtained by typing `>>> python bootstrap_locus_alignments.py --help`
+    Detailed information about the command line arguments may be obtained by typing `>>> python bootstrap_locus_alignments.py --help`

 * **`execute_PhyML.py`** *

     *Description:* This is a template for executing multiple PhyML jobs on an LSF cluster.
-Just modify the path and the commandline as necessary and then run the code from within the python interperator (e.g., iPython).
+Just modify the path and the command line as necessary and then run the code from within the python interpreter (e.g., iPython).
 Because every computer cluster is different, it is impossible to provide code that can be run everywhere.

 * **`phybase.py`** *